Tragedy as deputy commissioner of police slumps, dies at Force Headquarters

 Buttressing his point, the source noted that in recent times, many police officers out of fatigue have suffered the same fate, because they work round the clock, even at night, without rest.

-Interestingly, the office of the Force public relations officer is yet to release an official statement regarding the late officer's demise.
+Interestingly, the office of the Force public relations officer is yet to release an official statement regarding the late officer's demise, The Nigerian Tribune reported.

 IGP Egbetokun mourns as former commissioner of police dies